Bill Zwecker biography

 Among numerous honors, Bill has twice been awarded the prestigious Peter Lisagor Award, Chicago journalism's highest accolade.
 He has been nominated for three Emmy Awards for the Midwest/Chicago region for his work at both WBBM-TV and WFLD-TV.
 Bill was part of the WBBM-TV news team honored with an Associated Press award in 2004 for coverage of the E-2 nightclub disaster in February, 2003.

 Oak Park-River Forest High School inducted Bill into its Hall of Fame in 1995, presenting him with its top alumni honor, the ''Tradition of Excellence'' award.
 In 2000, Bill was named ''Man of Vision'' by the Midwest Eye Banks for his various civic and charitable contributions.
-The Isreal Film Festival presented Bill with it's Lifetime Achievement Award in 2004, along with Larry King and Hollywood producer, Laura Ziskin.
+The Israel Film Festival presented Bill with its Lifetime Achievement Award in 2004, along with Larry King and Hollywood producer, Laura Ziskin.
 Other recent honors have included awards from the Apparel Industry Board of Chicago and Victory Gardens Theater.

 Bill Zwecker's involvement in civic and charitable causes in the Chicago area have included board memberships on Roosevelt University, the Chicago Academy for the Arts, the Off the Street Club, the Advisory Board of the Midwest Eye-Banks, Auxiliary Board, School of the Art Institute of Chicago, Greater North Michigan Avenue Association, Auxiliary Board of Lincoln Park Zoo (founding member), Mental Health Association of Greater Chicago, Chicago Lung Association, Princeton Club of Chicago, Henrotin Hospital, Chicago Symphony Orchestra (Junior Governing Board), AIDS Foundation of Chicago, North Dearborn Association and the Headline Club of Chicago (Society of Professional Journalists).